matepek/vscode-catch2-test-adapter/README.md

 | `env`     | (optional) | Environment variables for the test executable.
 If it isn't provided and `defaultEnv` does, then that will be used.
 Can contains variables related to `pattern`.                                                                                                                                                               |

-**Remark**: The `pattern` (or the `executables` used as string or an array of strings) can only contains _search-pattern_ if it points somewhere inside of the workspace folder.
+**Remark**: The `pattern` (or the `executables` used as string or an array of strings) can contains _search-pattern_ if it points somewhere inside of the workspace folder.
 Otherwise it only can point to an executable (No _search-pattern_!).

 #### Variables which can be used in `name`, `cwd` and `env` of `executables`: